 No content marketer can do without Feedly.
 It’s one of the best ways to keep track of sites and topics you want to follow, all in one place.
 Check it daily to keep up with the news, find items to share, and research new topics to round out your content calendar.

 With Google Alerts, you can monitor and respond to the topics most important to your company, and track online brand mentions.
-Just set up an alert for your brand name, for the title of a resource, for important keywords, and more, to get alerts in real time, daily, or weekly.
+Just set up an alert for your brand name, for the title of a resource, for important keywords, and more, to get alerts in real-time, daily, or weekly.

-Still want more?
+Want more?
 Check out even more free online marketing tools here.